Why would an organism match its background? Wouldn't it be better to stand out?

 - Beneficial traits are favored in a population so that they may become better represented.

-- Changes in the genetic makeup of a species may result in a new species; this is biological evolution.
+- Changes in the genetic makeup of a species may result in a new species.

 1. The Grand Canyon was carved, separating what had once been a single population of squirrel into two separate populations.
 What do you think happened to those populations over time?

 The text above strongly emphasizes the role of natural selection.
 While natural selection is extremely important, it is not the only mechanism for evolution.

 Many people mistakenly think of evolution simply as "survival of the fittest," but in some cases populations experience chance introductions or losses of genes or the gradual change in frequency of a certain gene due to chance alone; both are mechanisms of evolution.
 This article provides further info on these more complex genetic mechanisms: http://www.nature.com/scitable/knowledge/library/natural-selection-genetic-drift-and-gene-flow-15186648